KVSlab/morphMan/docs/source/manipulate_area.rst

 =========================
 Tutorial: Manipulate area
 =========================

-Manipulation of the cross-sectional area is performed by running the script ``manipulate_area.py``.
+Manipulation of the cross-sectional area is performed by running ``morphman-area`` in the terminal, followed by the respective command line arguments.
+Alternatively, you can execute the Python script directly, located in the ``morphman`` subfolder, by typing ``python manipulate_area.py``.

 In this tutorial, we are using the model with
 `ID C0002 <http://ecm2.mathcs.emory.edu/aneuriskdata/download/C0002/C0002_models.tar.gz>`_
 from the Aneurisk database.
 For the commands below we assume that there is a file `./C0002/surface/model.vtp`, relative to where you execute the command.